open-telemetry/opentelemetry-collector-contrib/receiver/azureblobreceiver/README.md

 - `traces:`
   `  container_name:` (default = "traces"): Name of the blob container with the traces

-Authenticating using a connection string requires following additional settings:
+Authenticating using a connection string requires configuration of the following additional setting:

 - `connection_string:` Azure Blob Storage connection key, which can be found in the Azure Blob Storage resource on the Azure Portal.